ingthorb/sportSocial-backend/sportSocialBackend/README.md

 ## Sports Meetup

-Information how to install required dependencies to run this project
+Information how to install required dependencies to run this project, this was done through Windows.

 Start by installing pipenv through pip pip install pipenv